- Puberty is when your body changes and you begin to become an adult.

-Puberty is the name for the time when your body goes through changes and you begin to go from being a child to an adult.
-Your hormone levels will change, you will develop breasts, grow taller, and start your menstrual periods.
-Puberty usually starts between 8 and 13 years of age.
+Puberty is the name for the time when your body goes through changes and you begin to grow from a child to an adult.
+Your hormone levels will change; you will develop breasts, grow taller, and start your menstrual periods.
+Puberty in girls usually starts between 8 and 13 years of age, however, it can also be normal for girls to start puberty before 8 or after 13.
+If you are late or early, check with your health care provider (HCP).
 During puberty, the same changes happen to all girls, but the time they happen is different for every girl.
 These changes are all part of becoming a woman.
 They are something to celebrate!

-When the time is right, your body sends a signal (FSH, LH) from the pituitary gland in your brain to your ovaries for puberty to begin.
+When the time is right, the pituitary gland in your brain sends a signal (FSH, LH) to your ovaries for puberty to begin.

-Breast development: Your breasts will start to grow.
-Your breasts will start as breast “buds”, small mounds beneath the nipple and areola.
+Breast development is often the first sign that puberty has begun.
+Your breasts will start to grow.
+They will start as breast “buds,” small mounds beneath the nipple and areola.
 (The areola is the dark area surrounding your nipple.)
 One breast may start growing before the other, sometimes even 6 months before the other.
 In the beginning, they may hurt sometimes and be tender when they are touched.
-But this will go away as your breasts become rounder and fuller.
+This will go away as your breasts become rounder and fuller.
 The nipple and areola also darken.
 Many girls have breasts that develop unevenly; one breast may be bigger than the other.
 This is perfectly normal.
 Many women have one breast that is slightly larger than the other, but the difference in breast size usually decreases as your breasts develop.
 Young women may have different breast sizes because of differences in families, hormones, and weight.
 Rapid development of breasts can lead to spoke-like stretch marks, but these will lighten with time.
 Towards the end of puberty, you may also grow a small amount of hair around your areola.